Sexual Assault Resources

 Education and Outreach Programs.

-- Butler requires all incoming first-year students to complete
+- Butler requires all incoming first-year and new transfer

 responsibility, and substance abuse.

 - Coordination of the Butler University Victim Advocate

 - Planning of Sexual Assault Awareness Week Activities

 - The University's Title IX Coordinator who ensures the